bleskes/elasticfacets/README.rst

 Installation
 ============

-WARNING/UPDATE: this installation methods fails since github disabled their download feature (http://www.elasticsearch.org/blog/2012/12/17/new-download-service.html ) .
+Since github disabled their download feature (http://www.elasticsearch.org/blog/2012/12/17/new-download-service.html ) things changed in the way plugins are installed with ElasticSearch.
 I'm working on an alternative.
+Until then, you can use the following workaround.
+Be aware that this will give a master build, not an official release.

-In order to install the plugin, simply run: ``bin/plugin -install bleskes/elasticfacets/0.2``.
-Change the version number if needed (see Versions_).
+In order to install a master build, run: ``./bin/plugin -url http://bit.ly/elasticfacets-master -install elasticfacets``.

 Versions
 ========